-When we would get close with the boat, the mako would dive and take the ball under.
-Eventually, when
+When we would get close to the ball with the boat, the mako would dive and take the ball under.

-I would get the ball alongside, Taylor would get the ball back into the cockpit and get on the handline
+Eventually, when I would get the ball alongside, Taylor would get the ball back into the cockpit and get

 Finally, Taylor with the help of Bob and Pam Mayo and myself were able to bring in the mako, and